cydrobolt/polr/docs/user-guide/installation.md

 In the case that you cannot fulfill the following requirements (e.g free shared hosting), you may be interested in looking at a [legacy 1.x release](https://github.com/cydrobolt/polr/releases) of Polr (now unsupported).

+If you would like to download a stable version of Polr, you may check out [the releases page](https://github.com/cydrobolt/polr/releases).

  - Apache, nginx, IIS, or lighttpd (Apache preferred)
  - PHP >= 5.5.9
  - MariaDB or MySQL >= 5.5, SQLite alternatively